WaveEngine/EvergineDocs/manual/graphics/materials/material_decorators.md

 [End_ResourceLayout]
 ```

-The generated Material Decorator will be the following:
+The generated Material Decorator will be as follows:

 ```csharp
 //------------------------------------------------------------------------------